rasquinharohan/elevator_problem/README.md

     - Elevator continues to move in that direction till its, a) idle b) reached the top floor or bottom floor

 The scheduling methodology went through multiple iterations.
-In the end the above method was chosen as:
-1. this prevents starving requests
-2. simplest form of scheduling algorithm
-The issue with this scheduling method is that it causes longer wait times as the elevators need to keep moving in up and down
+In the end the above method was chosen as it causes minimum to no starvation, however we are going to add more wait-times for passengers as the elevators need to finish moving in one direction and then reset to move in opposite direction.